catherinehulshof/Fall2019-biology/syllabus.md

 ## Course Schedule

-The details course schedule is available on the course website at:
+The detailed course schedule is available on our course website at:
 [{{ site.url }}/schedule]({{ site.baseurl }}/schedule).